tvdijen/simplesamlphp-module-cmdotcom/README.md

 means it can be configured in the global config.php file or the SP remote or IdP hosted metadata.

-It is recommended to run the module at the IdP, and configure the filter to run after all attribute mangling filters have completed, to show the user the exact same attributes that are sent to the SP.

 * [Read more about processing filters in SimpleSAMLphp](simplesamlphp-authproc)

 ## Prerequisites